The QBO, the annual cycle, and their interactions: Isolating periodic modes with Koopman analysis: Understanding QBO-annual cycle interaction with Koopman modes

 To probe the annual variation in QBO further, we compute the descent rate of the QBO by tracking the zero-wind line, that is the descent of the $E \to W$ or $W \to E$ phase transition.
-One could equivalently track the westerly or easterly maxima, but we have found that this introduces more noise (not shown) as the height of the maximum is more sensitive to small perturbations.
-For a given wind profile, we calculate the location of the mean zero-wind line between $-10^\circ$ and $10^\circ$ N, estimating the exact pressure by interpolating in log-pressure (as recommended in \citet{hersbach_era5_2020}).
-We restrict the zero-line to be at or between pressures 10 to 125 hPa, to limit issues of defining a descent rate on when there are multiple zero lines in a single snapshot (as is often the case when a new phase begins to descend from the upper stratosphere while the other is ending).
+One could equivalently track the westerly or easterly maxima, but we found that this introduces more noise (not shown), as the height of the maximum is more sensitive to small perturbations.
+For a given wind profile, we calculate the location of the mean zero-wind line between $-10^\circ$ and $10^\circ$ N, estimating the exact pressure by interpolating in log-pressure (as recommended in \citet{hersbachERA5GlobalReanalysis2020}).
+We restrict the zero-line to pressures 10 to 125 hPa (inclusive), to limit issues of defining a descent rate when there are multiple zero lines in a single snapshot (as is often the case when a new phase begins to descend from the upper stratosphere while the other is ending).
 We compute the descent rate as the derivative computed by a centered difference and then smoothed by a 30-day rolling window.
 We exclude data from periods where the zero-line ``jumps up,'' i.e., there is a change between descending easterly to westerly winds (or vice versa).

 In figure \ref{fig:alldr}, we plot the zero-crossing descent rates as a function of the time of year.
-Panel (a) shows the descent rate computed from the pure QBO Koopman mode, where color differentiates the phases of the QBO.
+Panel (a) shows the descent rate computed from the pure QBO aggregate mode, where color differentiates the phases of the QBO.
 The phases correspond in color and definition with those shown in figure \ref{fig:phases}.
-Consistent with the Koopman definition of the pure QBO mode, there is no dependence of the pure QBO descent rate on the time of year.
+The systematic undulations of the trajectories reflect changes in descent rate with height, but consistent with the Koopman definition of the pure QBO aggregate mode, there is no dependence of the pure QBO descent rate on the time of year.